gmarik/mini-rails/README.md

 Gem Rails like Sinatra.

-Mini Rails tweaks Rails routing allowing defining actions in match/get blocks.
+Mini Rails tweaks Rails routing allowing defining actions in simples route definitions like match/get blocks.
 So it's Rails but feels like Sinatra.